fransking/flink-statefun-tasks/docs/_sources/stateful_tasks.rst.txt

 has a namespace, worker_name and task_id corresponding to the namespace, address and id of a Flink Stateful Function.

 By default, when composing pipelines using the PipelineBuilder, each entry is given a unique task id and therefore its own isolated state.
-By either entering a fixed task_id in the tasks.bind() decorator using the .set() function when constructing a pipeline, task entries can be added to a pipeline that share the same task_id and therefore state.
+By either entering a fixed task_id in the tasks.bind() decorator or using the .set() function when constructing a pipeline, task entries can be added to a pipeline that share the same task_id and therefore state.